dret/guidelines/proposal/outline.md

     Guidelines should be treated as a product.
 Start with a minimal set of guidelines distilled from existing practice (i.e., it reflects reality) and a minimal process.
 Build the product focusing on DX (i.e., your API product teams are the product users), making it easy to find guidelines, to get a view that fits their needs, to understand how the product works (how can they contribute?), and to contribute to the guidelines.

  1. From MVP to User-Driven Development

+    Release simple guidelines as soon as possible.
+There are many to choose from.
+You probably should cover the following areas to make sure that everybody feels represented: Technical design, ...
+Monitor usage and utility of the guidelines as much as possible.
+Ideally, API products can reference guidelines and this can be made part of the description and the deployment pipeline.
+Then you have a link between API guidelines and API products, allowing to explore how guidelines are used by teams (Requirement: stable identifiers for guidelines).

  1. Focusing on Participation and UX

 1. Part III: Structuring Guidelines